abacus-tabletop-games/conceptual-dungeon/readme.md

 ## How to install

+* Search for the module in Foundry's *Add-on modules* tab.
-Install manually the latest build by pasting this manifest url: https://github.com/Jordan-Abacus/conceptual-dungeon/releases/latest/download/module.json
+* Install manually with this manifest url: https://github.com/Jordan-Abacus/conceptual-dungeon/releases/latest/download/module.json

 ![screenshot](image.png)